oksurya/AdBypasser/Readme.md

 ## Support

-For any questions or support requests, please contact Jesika Maraj at jesikamaraj@gmail.com.
+For any questions or support requests, please contact me at jesikamaraj@gmail.com.